 I understand that you require biodegradable caskets but what if I have a medical prosthesis?

 While we want as little non-biodegradable material buried as possible, we think that it is not practical or ecologically important to remove all dental fillings, heart valves, hips, knees, etc. Anyone who has concerns about this can contact us for a fuller explanation.

 Will natural burials attract animals that could dig up the bodies?

-Natural burial is an ancient and very successful method of burial.
+No. Natural burial is an ancient and very successful method of burial.
 Pioneer cemeteries located in wild areas that contained animals such as grizzly bears were not disturbed.
 In our years of experience at Honey Creek Woodlands, we have seen absolutely no evidence whatsoever that animals are attracted to natural burial sites, despite the presence of dogs, coyotes, and deer.

 Is natural (green) burial against anyone's religion?